If you are what you eat, what does your reading selection say about you?

 Reviewed by Jane Nicholls

-The Innovator’s Mindset — George Couros.
+The Innovator’s Mindset: Empower Learning, Unleash Talent, and Lead a Culture of Creativity — George Couros.
 Dave Burgess Consulting, 2015.

 If you are familiar with Carol Dweck’s concept of growth mindset, and the power of ‘not yet’, or perhaps John Hattie’s mind frames, then The Innovator’s Mindset is for you.
 Starting with questions, with the learner firmly at the centre, Couros challenges educators to consider: